Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 What makes the situation even more complicated, says another journalist with nearly 15 years of experience in print and digital journalism, is the lack of clarity and the “arbitrary” manner of censorship.

-“Prior to the 2018 polls, there was some clarity on what we could say and could.
+“Prior to the 2018 polls, there was some clarity on what we could say and could not.
 Now, sometimes Imran Khan and news related to him are mentioned on TV, or instructions are to use his name only in the text of the story but not in the headline.
 It appears that this confusion is done deliberately,” the journalist told Al Jazeera.

 Another example she cited was the usage of the term “establishment” for the Pakistani military.